AverageHoarder/mkvpropr/README.md

 `The Congress (2013) (1).mkv` or `The Congress (2013) (2) (1).mkv`<br>
 would be renamed to `The Congress (2013).mkv` (if the resulting file already exists, renaming is skipped and a warning is logged).<br>
 2. It checks if there is 1 .mkv file and 1 .nfo file in a folder and if so renames the .mkv file to match the .nfo file.<br>
-This is useful when you replace an existing .mkv file with a new version of a different name but `.nfo`, `.thumb` and `-mediainfo.xml` files rely on a matching name.
+This is useful when you replace an existing movie with a new version of a different name as it saves you the trouble to rename and allows to extract the title from the matching `.nfo` file.

 ### pattern_unwanted
 With this regex you can exclude files you don't want to edit.
 Trailers, sample files, proof files and so on.